mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ### Geometry Type Origin

 This type of geometry is used to describe the origin of a geometry (XML node `<Origin>`).
-The currently defined XML attributes of an electrical geometry are specified in [table 103](#user-content-table-103 ).
+The currently defined XML attributes of an origin geometry are specified in [table 103](#user-content-table-103 ).

 <div id="table-103">